CompassSecurity/PowerLsassSilentProcessExit/README.md

 - 1 - Call CreateRemoteThread with RtlSilentProcessExit on LSASS

 ### DumpPath
-- Path wherer the dumpfile shall be stored
+- Path where the dumpfile shall be stored

-### Demo
+## Demo

 The following demo shows the dumping: